stephengold/Wes/README.md

 I'm also grateful to my dear Holly, for keeping me sane.

-If I've misattributed anything or left anyone out, please let me know so I can correct the situation: sgold@sonic.net
+If I've misattributed anything or left anyone out, please let me know, so I can correct the situation: sgold@sonic.net

 [Jump to table of contents](#toc)